 Building a Bridge in West Lothian

-If you have plans to build a road or pedestrian bridge which you wish to be maintained by the council, the leaflet - Building a Bridge in West Lothian [465kb] sets out our requirements.
+If you have plans to build a road or pedestrian bridge which you wish to be maintained by the council, the leaflet -sets out our requirements.
 The leaflet is a step by step guide through the technical approval process, from design to adoption.
 Copies of the necessary standard forms and certificates are available to give an idea of what is required and can be downloaded below: